-C. Lienau: E-mail: lienau@mbi-berlin.de, Telephone: +49-30-6392-1476 comparatively long dephasing times of up to 1 ns (20; 21).
-In addition, the large extent of the electron wave function in QDs gives rise to excitonic dipole moments of 10 - 100 Debye, much larger than those of atomic systems.
+The optical and electronic properties of semiconductor QDs have been intensely studied during the last decade.
+Due to the pronounced and so far unavoidable growthinduced inhomogeneous broadening in ensembles of semiconductor QDs, the recent development of single QD spectroscopy has provided a wealth of new information [15].
+It is now understood that sufficiently confined QDs resemble in many respects atomic systems, showing atomic-like densities of states [16-18], a shell-like absorption spectrum [19] and-at low temperatures-comparatively long dephasing times of up to 1 ns [20, 21].
+In addition, the nanometer spatial extent of the electron wave function in QDs gives rise to excitonic dipole moments of 10-100 Debye, much larger than those of atomic systems.
 This strong coupling to light makes charge excitations of single quantum bits interesting for quantum information processing.
-Ultrafast light pulses with pulse durations in the 100 fs range allow one to generate and manipulate exciton excitations of single QDs on a sub-picosecond time scale.
-With such ultrafast coherent carrier control, dephasing times in the 100 ps to 1 ns range can be considered as long, allowing in principal up to 10,000 coherent manipulations before decoherence destroys the quantum information stored in excitonic quantum bits (21).
-Another important consequence of the large excitonic dipole moments are comparatively strong dipolar interactions between adjacent quantum dots (22; 23).
+Ultrafast light pulses with pulse durations in the 100-fs range allow for generating and manipulating exciton excitations of single QDs on a subpicosecond time scale.
+With such ultrafast coherent carrier control, dephasing times in the 100-ps to 1-ns range are comparably long, making in principle up to 10,000 coherent manipulations possible before decoherence destroys the quantum information stored in excitonic quantum bits [21].
+Another important consequence of the large excitonic dipole moments are comparatively strong dipolar interactions between adjacent quantum dots [22, 23].
 Those interactions give rise to a nonlocal coupling between adjacent excitonic quantum bits, an important prerequisite for implementing scalable quantum gates.
-Consequently, different ideas for realizations of such gates have been proposed theoretically during the last years (22; 23; 24; 25).
+Consequently, different ideas for realizations of such gates have been proposed theoretically in recent years [22-25].